nikpau/sr-gen/README.md

 MAX_VEL: 1 # Maximum current velocity [ms⁻¹] (ν)
 VARIANCE: 2 # Variance for current and depth rng

+# Path to the directory where the
+# generated files will be saved.
+# Absolute paths are recommended.
+SAVEPATH: "/path/to/save/"

 # Print information about the generation
 # process to stdout
 VERBOSE: True
 ```
-> Please Note that the configuration file must contain all the fields from the example for the generator to work.
+> The configuration file must contain all fields from the example for the generator to work.